haih-g/YCSBClientCloudSpanner/README.md

    while in node.js, it's number of EventHandlers (all sharing a single thread).
 1. `recordcount`: Number of records.
 1. `operationcount`: Number of operations.
+1. `cloudspanner.channels`: Number of cloud Spanner channles to use.

 ### Output